syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Polygon

-A polygon is a two-dimensional surface that is stored as a series of points defining its exterior bounding ring and 0 or more interior rings.
-Polygons are always simple.
-Generally, the polygon shape type defines a group of land, water bodies, and other features with a spatial extent.
+Polygon shape type defines a group of land, water bodies, and other features with a spatial extent.

 {% tabs %}
 {% highlight xaml %}